raaaimund/raaaimund.github.io/_posts/2019-05-08-aspnet-core-integration-testing.md

 title:      Integration testing in ASP.NET Core with EF Sqlite and InMemory Provider and XUnit
 date:       2019-05-08 01:00:00
 author:     Raimund Rittnauer
-summary:    A simple example how to do integration testing in ASP.NET Core with Entity Framework Core Sqlite and InMemory Provider
+description:    A simple example how to do integration testing in ASP.NET Core with Entity Framework Core Sqlite and InMemory Provider
 categories: tech
 comments: true
 tags: